Performance Management systems are adapting quickly to the changing business models and the requirements of evolving employee expectations.

 Changing paradigms of performance

-And yet, so many companies still use outdated processes.
+And yet, so many companies still use outdated systems and processes.
 So many organizations are hesitant to make a change because they don’t know what a new performance management system would look like.
-What will happen if year end performance reviews are gone?
+What will happen if year-end performance reviews are gone?
 How will the new one work?
 Will it work well?
 Will performance become better or or will it become worse?

 - Big companies are testing new ideas that give employees constant feedback and coaching.